preble/pyprocgame/docs/overview.markdown

 Most pinball games are a bit more sophisticated than just hitting the flippers.
 You usually have targets to hit, banks of drop targets to knock down, and so on.
 In the abstract those features seem pretty easy to implement: respond to the switch event and award points.
 But what about more complex rulesets?
 Multiball?  *Stacked* multiballs?
 Things can get complicated quickly!

 When we were designing pyprocgame our goal was to enable the developer (that's you) to create rulesets that are as complicated as they can imagine while keeping the task of implementing (and debugging) those rulesets as sane as possible.
-Just like you, we want to design our own games, and we want to be able to have fun doing it.
+Just like you, we want to design our own games, and we want to have fun doing it.

 To reiterate the above, we designed pyprocgame to be flexible enough to allow you to create any game ruleset you can imagine, yet provide enough of a framework to help you get off the ground quickly.
 We've strived to keep the features modular and limit interdependence so that if, for example, you want to write your own routines to control the DMD you can do so, or if you want to create your own mode system you can replace ours and still take advantage of the Python interface to libpinproc and the DMD utilities.